Browsed by

 HOW SHOULD WE VIEW MONEY?

 We need a balanced view of money.
 “Give me neither poverty nor riches, but give me only my daily bread.
 Otherwise, I may have too much and disown you and say, ‘Who is the LORD?’
 Or I may become poor and steal, and so dishonor the name of my God.”
-(Pr 30:8-9) Both wealth and poverty have their potential pitfalls.
+(Proverbs 30:8-9) Both wealth and poverty have their potential pitfalls.
 A person is usually much better off to be somewhere in the middle.
 The problem with always desiring more?
 “Whoever loves money never has enough; whoever loves wealth is never satisfied with their income, this too is meaningless.”
-(Eccl 5:10 NIV) Such a person is never satisfied.
+(Ecclesiastes 5:10 NIV) Such a person is never satisfied.
 The greater a person’s desire for money, the worse it gets.
 “For the love of money is a root of all kinds of evil.”
-(1 Tim 6:10 NIV) Even a rich person without an inordinate desire for more money usually has problems that “come with the territory,” so to speak.
+(1 Timothy 6:10 NIV) Even a rich person without an inordinate desire for more money usually has problems that “come with the territory,” so to speak.
 “The sleep of the laborer is sweet, whether they eat little or much, but as for the rich, their abundance permits them no sleep.”
-(Eccl 5:12 NIV) A rich person has a lot of material things to think and worry about, unlike the average person who doesn’t have so much to worry about. read more
+(Ecclesiastes 5:12 NIV) A rich person has a lot of material things to think and worry about, unlike the average person who doesn’t have so much to worry about. read more

 HOW SHOULD WE VIEW IMMIGRANTS?